haothitran/KlazAnnounce/README.md

 # KlazAnnounce

-A World of Warcraft add-on that displays chat text indicators for when important friendly spells and abilities are used in an instance while player is in a party or raid environment.
-Includes tooltip link for these spells and abilities to easily access information about them rather than having to resort to referencing the in-game spellbook or external sources.
+A World of Warcraft add-on that displays indicators for when important events occur.

 There are no in-game options.
 Settings are hard-coded and can be changed by accessing the file `Core\Config.lua` and editing `true`/`false` values.

+## Features

+- Cooldowns used by group members in instances and raids.

+There are no in-game options.
+Settings are hard-coded and can be changed by accessing the file `Core\Config.lua` and adjusting `true`/`false` values.
 Edit spells to track in `Core\Filters.lua` and follow included instructions on how to add and remove spells.

 ## Installation